hyperledger/fabric/docs/source/deployorderer/ordererdeploy.md

 - `General.LocalMSPID` - MSP ID of the ordering organization as specified in the channel configuration.
 - `FileLedger.Location` - Location on the file system to the ledgers of the channels this orderer will be servicing.
 - `ChannelParticipation.Enabled` - Set to `true`.
 This allows the orderer to be joined to an application channel without joining a system channel first.

+Because this tutorial assumes that a system channel genesis block will not be used when bootstrapping the orderer, the following additional parameters are required if you want to create an application channel with the `osnadmin` command.

+- `Admin.ListenAddress` - The orderer admin server address (host and port) that can be used by the `osnadmin` command to configure channels on the ordering service.
+This value should be a unique `host:port` combination to avoid conflicts.
+- `Admin.TLS.Enabled:` - Technically this can be set to `false`, but this is not recommended.
+In general, you should always set this value to `true`.
+- `Admin.TLS.PrivateKey:` - The path to and file name of the orderer private key issued by the TLS CA.
+- `Admin.TLS.Certificate:` - The path to and file name of the orderer signed certificate issued by the TLS CA.
+- `Admin.TLS.ClientAuthRequired:` This value must be set to `true`.
+Note that while mutual TLS is required for all operations on the orderer Admin endpoint, the entire network is not required to use Mutual TLS.
+- `Admin.TLS.ClientRootCAs:` - The path to and file name of the admin client TLS CA Root certificate.
+In the folder structure above, this is `admin-client/client-tls-ca-cert.pem`.

 ## Start the orderer